ogolberg/java-11-sslcontextimpl-bug/README.md

 On Java 10-, SSLContextImpl rethrows a SocketException.

-On Java 11, SSLContextImpl wraps a SocketExceptions in an SSLExceptions, typically an SSLProtocolException.
+On Java 11, SSLContextImpl wraps a SocketException in an SSLException, typically an SSLProtocolException.

 SSLContextImplIntegrationTest passes on Java 10- and fails on Java 11.